West Highland Railway: The railway mania

-The climax of this was in 1845, the year in which the Caledonian Railway obtained its Act of Parliament, authorising the creation of capital of £1.5 million to build a railway from Edinburgh and Glasgow to Carlisle.
+The climax of this was in 1845, the year in which the Caledonian Railway obtained its act of Parliament, the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii), authorising the creation of capital of £1.5 million to build a railway from Edinburgh and Glasgow to Carlisle.
 Other Scottish trunk railways were authorised in the same year, and this encouraged the promotion of increasingly wild schemes intended to be submitted to Parliament in the following session.
 The West Highlands of Scotland were not omitted from the schemes proposed.
 Prospectuses were issued for the Scottish Western Railway and the Scottish North Western Railway, as well as the Scottish Grand Junction Railway and others.
 Some of the prospectuses told of abundant income and easy construction through imaginary gently rolling land.
 One line at least admitted the mountainous character of the area but proposed the use of the atmospheric system to overcome the difficulty.

 The tightness of money in 1846 and the following years put paid to all the West Highland schemes.

 As other railways were opened and operating, there remained a large area on the map of Scotland not served by any, and branch lines from existing trunk lines began to be considered.
 In 1870 the first section of the Callander and Oban Railway was opened, extending a local branch line, and this railway, a subsidiary of the Caledonian Railway, opened throughout to Oban in 1880.

 Also in 1870 the main part of the Dingwall and Skye Railway opened, as far as Stromeferry.
 Thus two west coast locations were reached by penetrating branches from the centre.